LeakedIntel/LeakedIntel.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ### **Testing It Out (a.k.a.
 Breaking My Work Computer for Science)**

-Armed with my newfound knowledge, I decided to try it **on my own work PC** —ethically, of course.
+Armed with my newfound knowledge, I decided to try it **on my own work PC**  ethically, of course.
 I followed the steps they described, ran a few tests, and...

 💥 **Boom.
 Security concern detected.** 💥